Expat Exchange

 We asked foreigners in India what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "In India, rental properties typically come with standard appliances like a refrigerator, stove, and microwave.
 Washing machines are also often included, while air conditioners and water heaters may be provided depending on the property.
-Additionally, amenities like ironing boards and cable/internet connections may be available in some units," said one foreigner living in India.
+Additionally, amenities like ironing boards and cable/internet connections may be available in some units," explained one foreigner living in India.

 Additional Information about Searching for a Home in India: